jarenella/password-generator/README.md

 # Description

 This project allows you to generate a completely cryptic and secure password at random based off of a set of user prompts.
+These passwords will be entirely random, and therefore secure, but rather cryptic and nearly impossible to memorize.
+For this reason, this app is recommended for users who prefer this type of password and store them in password vaults.

+This project could also be used for any kind of random generation of strings of characters.
+The logic can easily be implemented into a system that sends users a two-factor-authentication key.
+If you'd like to copy-paste chunks of the code to use for that purpose, please feel free!

 ![Password Generator](./deployed_screenshots/deployed_blank.png)